Gina Malo: Britain

 Assuaging her wounds by crossing the Atlantic, she appeared in the London production of Victoria and her Hussar.
 She remained in London for the production of Jerome Kern's The Cat and the Fiddle, a smash hit with Peggy Wood in the lead.
 When the British-Gaumont film company decided to adapt Johann Strauss's Fledermaus to the screen, they tapped Malo to play Adele, the singing maid.
 Waltz Time was a success in England and the United States.

-Firmly established in the British entertainment world, Malo next starred in The Bride of the Lake, a nostalgic, tuneful rendering of Dion Boucicault's old Irish melodrama, The Colleen Bawn.
+Firmly established in the British entertainment world, Malo next starred in The Bride of the Lake (also known as Lily of Killarney), a nostalgic, tuneful rendering of Dion Boucicault's old Irish melodrama, The Colleen Bawn.
 After testing unsuccessfully for the role of Anna Held in The Great Ziegfeld in Hollywood, Malo returned to London to play in the French importation, Toi C’est Moi, followed in Spring 1935 with a turn in the musical Leave it to Love.
 She also appeared on screen in a Jan Kiepura vehicle, My Song for You.

 Malo in the late 1930s was a fixture of the English stage, playing in a succession of hits: The Gang Show, On Your Toes, Diversion and The Gentle People.
 Her film career remained lively, with highlights such as The Private Life of Don Juan, Windbag the Sailor, Where There's a Will and the screen version of the stage hit The Gang Show.

 In 1937, she married actor and dramatist Romney Brent.